johnmatthiggins/radix-vs-merge/README.md

 order to eliminate extra calls to dynamic memory allocation, I have given merge sort a single buffer in which it will store elements before performing a merge.

-Radix sort has been optimized by changing the queue that was being used.
-I first tried to implement radix sort with C++'s `std::queue` class but the performance was dreadful.
-To fix this problem, I implemented a class called `MiniQueue` that contains a minimal queue that sticks to using just a single buffer to store elements along with `start` and `end` values to determine where to `pop()` and where to `push()`.